zciccs3/AMLS_assignment22_23/Guidance.md

 # Test the classification accuracy
 A1.A1_CNN.test_accuracy_rate(test_dataloader_A1, test_batch_size_A1)
 ```
 With the usage of CNN model, both the training and testing dataloaders are activated to load batches of paires of images and labels in training and testing stages, respectively.
-Then, the CNN model is trained and stored in the "Good models and results" folder.
+Then, the CNN model is trained and stored in the [Good models and results](https://github.com/zciccs3/-zciccs3-AMLS_assignment22_23/tree/main/Good%20models%20and%20results) folder.
 Examples of processed images and classification results, as well as the classification accuracy are reported in the following lines. <br/>
 ```
 # Method 2 - Logistic Regression with full image
 img_size = 128